PratikBarhate/question-classification/README.md

 1. Results from the empirical tests carried out, are in [results](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Results.md) file.
 All the results are for `coarse:fine`, combined prediction class out of the total 50 classes.
-2. More details about the execution/logic is available in [Execution Details](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Execution_Details.md).
+2. More details about the execution/logic is available in [execution details](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Execution_Details.md).
 3. Diagrammatic representation of the data flow can be accessed [here](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Data_Flow_diagram.pdf).

 * The data-flow is different for Neural Network, its only a single `coarse` model predicting for